-- Adjudicates workers' claims; - Initiates the development of a Return to Work plan in partnership with the worker, employer, health care providers, and any other appropriate parties; - Assists employers in making suitable work options available (e.g. sharing progress reports on workers' functional abilities and work restrictions); and, - Facilitates ongoing communication and collaboration between all parties involved in the management of workers' claims, as per Policy 04.11, Claims Management.
+- Manages workers' claims in order to promote an injured worker's recovery; - Develops strategies, at the earliest opportunity, that are in keeping with a worker's functional abilities, to provide creative return to work solutions in partnership with the worker, employer, health care providers, and any other appropriate parties; - Assists employers in making suitable work options available (e.g. sharing progress reports on workers' functional abilities and work restrictions, assisting in the identification of complimentary return to work strategies); and, - Facilitates ongoing communication and collaboration between all parties involved in the management of workers' claims, as per Policy 04.11, Claims Management.